ryanhryu/cse15l-lab-reports/lab-report-4.md

 ![image](greenbutton.png)

-Then I typed `git clone` <command> <v> <enter>.
+Then I typed `git clone` `command key`, `v`, <enter>.
 This generated a command `git clone git@github.com:ryanryucode/lab7.git`.
 From this, I was able to clone it successfully into my remote account.

 ![image](sshclonelab7.png)